awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-create-iterate-pattern-section.md

          "Next": "Iterator"
      },
      ```
-   + `Iterator`: References your Lambda function you created earlier, passing in the values configured in `ConfigureCount`\.
+   + `Iterator` – References the Lambda function you created earlier, passing in the values configured in `ConfigureCount`\.

      ```
      "Iterator": {